-An FHA loan is a mortgage that is insured by the federal government through the Federal Housing Administration (FHA).
-The FHA is part of the Department of Housing and Urban Development (HUD), which sets the program’s rules and requirements.
-The program’s full name is the HUD 203(b) Mortgage Insurance Program, although this type of mortgage loan is more commonly known as an FHA loan.
+An FHA loan is a mortgage insured by the federal government through the Federal Housing Administration (FHA).
+The FHA is part of the Department of Housing and Urban Development (HUD), which sets the program's rules and requirements.
+The FHA program's full name is the HUD 203(b) Mortgage Insurance Program, although this type of mortgage loan is more commonly known as an FHA loan or FHA mortgage.

 Many homebuyers who may not qualify for a conventional mortgage find FHA loans especially appealing.
-Qualifying borrowers can put down as little as 3.5 percent of the home’s purchase price or appraisal price, whichever is lower.
+Qualifying FHA borrowers can put down as little as 3.5% of the home's purchase price or appraisal price, whichever is lower.
 Conventional or regular home loans often require much larger down payments.

 What does FHA stand for?

 FHA stands for Federal Housing Administration.
-The Federal House Administration is a federal agency created in 1934 whose aim is to stimulate the housing market by providing affordable home loans.
+The Federal Housing Administration is a federal agency created in 1934 whose aim is to stimulate the housing market by providing affordable home loans.

 How do FHA loans work?

-- Pre-approval: In this step, the lender reviews the borrower’s finances to determine if they qualify for an FHA loan, and, if so, for how much.
+- Preapproval: In this step, the lender reviews the borrower's finances to determine if they qualify for an FHA home loan, and, if so, for how much.

-- Loan application: Borrowers must complete the Uniform Residential Loan Application (Fannie Mae form 1003), usually after they have found a home.
-Borrowers submit information about the type of loan they seek and the property address.
+- Loan application: Borrowers must complete the Uniform Residential Loan Application (Fannie Mae Form 1003), usually after they've found a home.
+Borrowers must submit information about the type of loan they’d like and the property’s address.
 They may have to pay a mortgage application fee.

-- Property appraisal: The lender hires a licensed appraiser to estimate the property’s value in the current market.
-Essentially, the lender wants to know your home’s potential resale value in case they have to resell the property in the future.
+- Property appraisal: The lender hires a licensed appraiser to estimate the property's value in the current market.
+Essentially, an FHA lender wants to know your home's potential resale value in case they have to resell the property in the future.

-- Underwriting: The lender’s underwriter analyzes paperwork, income and credit score, among other things, to determine if the loan is sound.
-Homebuyers don’t usually deal with the underwriter directly.
+- Underwriting: The mortgage lender's underwriter analyzes your paperwork, income and credit score, among other things, to determine if the loan is sound.
+Homebuyers don't usually deal with the underwriter directly.

 - Mortgage approval: When the underwriter affirms that borrowers meet the lender's requirements and the Federal Housing Administration's guidelines, borrowers can proceed with the closing process and receive funding.